rhitabratakarar/BudgetAnalysis/README.md

 The `sheet sync tool` should run first to save the data from provided sheet ID into a provided database.
 Once the details have been saved, the `app-ui` project can then be executed along with `BudgetAnalysisDbApi`.

+Please configure the `appsettings.json` of both the project to use this backend.

 Note: The sheet ID and the database needs to be mentioned in the appsettings of `sheet sync tool`.